 Once the Local Resource manager (LRM) gets a shutdown request and this policy is enabled, it will mark itself as unavailable for the current HA manager.
 This triggers a migration of all HA Services currently located on this node.
 The LRM will try to delay the shutdown process, until all running services get moved away.
 But, this expects that the running services can be migrated to another node.
 In other words, the service must not be locally bound, for example by using hardware passthrough.
-As non-group member nodes are considered as runnable target if no group member is available, this policy can still be used when making use of HA groups with only some nodes selected.
-But, marking a group as restricted tells the HA manager that the service cannot run outside of the chosen set of nodes.
-If all of those nodes are unavailable, the shutdown will hang until you manually intervene.
+For example, strict node affinity rules tell the HA Manager that the service cannot run outside of the chosen set of nodes.
+If all of these nodes are unavailable, the shutdown will hang until you manually intervene.
 Once the shut down node comes back online again, the previously displaced services will be moved back, if they were not already manually migrated in-between.